K2X4B/CLI_DeckOfCards/README.md

-# CLI_Blackjack
-A simple CLI game of Blackjack aka 21
+Making a CLI deck of cards